ianlamb/resume/README.md

 Client: ZipRecruiter

 -   Developing features for the job seeker search experience with a cross-functional team that heavily utilizes data science and AB testing to validate improvements.
+-   Implementing and championing a new design system component library used across the organization for higher quality and consistency.
+-   Mentoring junior engineers on writing clean and composable React, UI testing best practices, etc.
+-   Setting standards and best practices for the engineering org and improving front-end tooling to increase developer experience and code quality.

 ### Senior Software Engineer @ Improbable